bjalon/http-mock-node-js/README.md

 As I just start the node development I didn't yet prepare the environment to speed up the installation (sorry)

 * Install Node + NPM
-* Install the following package
+* Install the following package (npm install packageName)
   * http
   * url
   * path
   * fs
   * xml2js
   * path
   * JSONPath
   * http-string-parser (I plan to reimplement as it not at all efficient)
   * properties-reader
 * create a property file with the list of rules
 * create your rules files